gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--flavor-ref <FLAVOR_REF>` — The flavor ID for resizing the server.
-The size of the disk in the flavor being resized to must be greater than or equal to the size of the disk in the current flavor
+The size of the disk in the flavor being resized to must be greater than or equal to the size of the disk in the current flavor.

+   If a specified flavor ID is the same as the current one of the server, the request returns a `Bad Request (400)` response code.
 * `--os-dcf-disk-config <OS_DCF_DISK_CONFIG>` — Controls how the API partitions the disk when you create, rebuild, or resize servers.
 A server inherits the `OS-DCF:diskConfig` value from the image from which it was created, and an image inherits the `OS-DCF:diskConfig` value from the server from which it was created.
 To override the inherited setting, you can include this attribute in the request body of a server create, rebuild, or resize request.
 If the `OS-DCF:diskConfig` value for an image is `MANUAL`, you cannot create a server from that image and set its `OS-DCF:diskConfig` value to `AUTO`.
 A valid value is:

+   - `AUTO`.
+The API builds the server with a single partition the size of the target flavor disk.
+The API automatically adjusts the file system to fit the entire partition. - `MANUAL`.
+The API builds the server by using whatever partition scheme and file system is in the source image.
+If the target flavor disk is larger, the API does not partition the remaining disk space.

   Possible values: `auto`, `manual`